 - Give your child the list and let them select one to work on.

-Once your child knows what they’re going to write about, I recommend giving them a few minutes to brainstorm.
-This way they can start formulating their ideas and making a plan for what they want to say.
+Once your child knows what they will write about, I recommend giving them a few minutes to brainstorm.
+This way, they can start formulating their ideas and making a plan for what they want to say.
 Some kids prefer to do this orally.
 Others are ready to use a mind map or similar pre-writing activity.

 When the planning is done, it’s time to get started.
 Your child can write an answer.
 Or draw one.
 This way, even pre-writers can get involved.
 When they’re done, give them time to share what they created.